Gavin2212/Hw4/README.md

 // to execute ./hw4 'p' (if no p provided default of 2 will be used)
 //commands: submit 'command', showjobs, submithistory, exit

-extra.h consists of structures and simple functions I used queue system is a modified version of the provided queue.tar file changed to be compatible with job struct
+//extra.h consists of structures and simple functions I used
+//queue system is a modified version of the provided queue.tar file changed to be compatible with job struct